smacdo/advent-of-code-rust/README.md

 The following environment variables are read, after loading configuration files:

     - `AOC_SESSION`: The Advent of Code session cookie.
-    - `AOC_PASSWORD`: An encryption password for locally stored puzzle inputs.
+    - `AOC_PASSPHRASE`: An encryption password for locally stored puzzle inputs.
     - `AOC_CONFIG_PATH`: Sets a custom configuration file path.
     - `PUZZLE_DIR`: Directory path where puzzle inputs and answers are stored.